liferay/liferay-docs/develop/tutorials/articles/130-service-builder/02-service-builder-persistence/01-defining-an-object-relational-map-with-service-builder/04-defining-the-columns-attributes-for-each-service-entity.markdown

 `companyId` | long   | no
 `groupId`   | long   | no

+## Track Ownership

-You'll also want to know who owns each entity instance.
-To keep track of that, add a column called `userId` of type `long`.
+To track each entity instance's owner, add a column called `userId` of type `long`.

 **User column**